 Why You Should Be Saving Seeds From Your Garden

 To the old-timers, saving seeds wasn’t an option, it was what you did so you could plant your garden the following year.
-As the boomers fled the farm and country life, a whole generation lost this knowledge, and much more.
+As the boomers fled the farm and country life, a whole generation lost this knowledge and much more.
+Learning about saving vegetable seeds can help protect the food supply for your family.

 We save most of our own seeds.
-I’m learning about saving little ones like lettuce and carrot.
+Saving seeds from lettuce and carrot were the hardest for me to do but with patience, it’s easily overcome.
 It’s not something we have traditionally done.
-But with the economic crisis in the world and the difficulty in finding some seeds, we’re trying to increase our seed supply.
+With the economic crisis in the world and the difficulty in finding some seeds, we’re increasing our seed-saving stores and ensuring our future gardens.

-Every year we add at least one new plant that is a rare or unusual variety to the farm.
+Every year we add at least one new plant to the garden that is a rare or unusual variety to the farm.
 We buy these and any other seeds we might need from Baker Creek Heirloom Seeds, Southern Exposure Seed Exchange, and/or Wood Prairie Farm.

 Plant Families and Seed Saving